Akashr-18/Forest_cover_dvc/README.md

 * data - This directory contains good and bad data after validation of files with respect to everything in schema for training and prediction
 * frontend - This directory contains files related to frontend of the web app
 * logs - This directories contains logs file that has been generated during both training and prediction
-* mlruns - This directory contains all the logs from the experimentation of finding the best model
 * notebooks - This directory contains notebooks used for EDA and testing purposes
 * savedModels - This directory contains all the saved models for each cluster and also clustering and scaling models
 * savedModel - This directory contains plots geenrated udring training